Runroom/runroom-packages/packages/sortable-behavior-bundle/README.md

 ## Usage

-By default, this bundle assumes you are using [Gedmo Sortable](https://github.com/doctrine-extensions/DoctrineExtensions/blob/main/doc/sortable.md) to handle the sort order of your entities, so unless you are using another method or want to change the default field name `position`, you don't need to configure anything for the bundle.
+This bundle checks if you are using [Gedmo Sortable](https://github.com/doctrine-extensions/DoctrineExtensions/blob/main/doc/sortable.md) to handle the sort order of your entities, if not, it will use the default ORM implementation, where you will need to add entities on the configuration of the bundle manually.
+If you are using Gedmo, and don't want to change the default field name `position`, you don't need to configure anything for the bundle.

 We provide a trait, so you can easily add the position field with the Gedmo configuration on each entity you want to be able to sort: